Why we need to kill the lawn

 “We have data showing we’re deep into the sixth great extinction,” says Douglas Tallamy, a professor of entomology and wildlife ecology at the University of Delaware and the author of the new book, called Nature’s Best Hope: A New Approach to Conservation That Starts in Your Yard.
 “Things are disappearing on a regular basis.
 And those are the things that run the ecosystems that support us.”

-A recent U.S. report on biodiversity found 1 million plant and animal species at risk of extinction, and insects are at particular risk.
+A recent U.S. report on biodiversity found one million plant and animal species at risk of extinction, and insects are at particular risk.
 Another paper in 2019 found that insects face a rate of extinction eight times faster than mammals and birds, and the mass of insects is dropping so quickly that they could disappear within a century; because insects are essential for nature to function, their loss could trigger a “catastrophic collapse of nature’s ecosytems,” the researchers wrote.
-The species at imminent risk include those at are well-known, like varieties of bumblebees and dragonflies, and those are obscure, like the Ohlone tiger beetle.
+The species at imminent risk include those that are well-known, like varieties of bumblebees and dragonflies, and those that are obscure, like the Ohlone tiger beetle.

 Industrial agriculture, and pesticides, bear much of the blame.
 But habitat loss is another part of the problem.
 By repurposing parts of lawns as native habitat, and ending the use of chemicals on lawns themselves, insects would have a better chance of survival.
 So would birds and other animals that rely on insects for food, and plants that rely on insects for pollination.